matthewlukyanov19/MyApp/README.md

 # MyApp

-This is my first commit
+This is Ionic 7 chat app for my second year project